PR0XCITY/ResQ-Connect/README.md

-# 🌸 Saheli
+# 🚨 ResQ Connect

-the world doesn’t need another app. it needs trust. it needs safety. it needs **saheli**.
+the world doesn't need another app. it needs trust. it needs safety. it needs **ResQ Connect**.

 we’ve all seen women compromise freedom for safety—taking longer routes, sharing live locations, clutching phones like lifelines. and yet, when danger strikes, tech usually reacts too late.

-saheli flips that. it’s not just an app. it’s a wearable dashcam, an ai safety network, and a donation engine all in one. built for women. built to protect. built to empower.
+ResQ Connect flips that. it's not just an app. it's a wearable dashcam, an ai safety network, and a donation engine all in one. built for travelers. built to protect. built to empower.

 ---